 As noted in the Company's Form 10-K for the fiscal year ended September 30, 2003, management and KPMG have advised the Company's Audit Committee that during the course of the fiscal 2003 audit of the Company's financial statements, they noted deficiencies in internal controls related to timely reconciliation of intercompany accounts and revenue recognition procedures pertaining to documentation of software delivery, as well as evaluation and documentation of customer creditworthiness.
 Deficiencies were also noted related to revenue recognition on a percentage-of-completion basis at one of the Company's subsidiaries.
-Although there have been improvements implemented during the first quarter of fiscal 2004 related to the Company's internal controls over financial reporting, these deficiencies remained as of December 31, 2003.
-However, the Company has initiated corrective actions to address the deficiencies noted.
+Improvements in the Company's internal controls over financial reporting related to the noted deficiencies have been implemented during the first six months of fiscal 2004, and corrective actions have been initiated to address any outstanding deficiencies at March 31, 2004.

 KPMG has advised the Audit Committee that these internal control deficiencies constitute reportable conditions and, collectively, a material weakness as defined in Statement of Auditing Standards No. 60.
 Certain of these internal control weaknesses may also indicate deficiencies in the Company's disclosure controls.
-The Company has performed substantial additional procedures designed to ensure that these internal control deficiencies do not lead to material misstatements in its consolidated financial statements and to enable the completion of KPMG's quarterly review of its consolidated financial statements.
-Based upon an evaluation as of December 31, 2003 of the Company's disclosure controls and procedures, including these additional procedures, the Chief Executive Officer and Chief Financial Officer have concluded that the Company's disclosure controls and procedures were effective as of such date to provide reasonable assurance that information required to be disclosed by the Company in reports that it files or submits under the Securities Exchange Act of 1934 is recorded, processed, summarized and reported, completely and accurately, within the time periods specified in Securities and Exchange Commission rules and forms.
+The Company has performed substantial additional procedures designed to ensure that these internal control deficiencies do not lead to material misstatements in its consolidated financial statements, and to enable the timely completion of KPMG's quarterly review of its consolidated financial statements.
+Based upon an evaluation as of March 31, 2004 of the Company's disclosure controls and procedures, including these additional procedures, the Chief Executive Officer and Chief Financial Officer have concluded that the Company's disclosure controls and procedures were effective as of such date to provide reasonable assurance that information required to be disclosed by the Company in reports that it files or submits under the Securities Exchange Act of 1934 is recorded, processed, summarized and reported, completely and accurately, within the time periods specified in Securities and Exchange Commission rules and forms.

 In connection with the requirements of Section 404 of the Sarbanes-Oxley Act, the Company has commenced documentation, evaluation and testing of its internal controls over financial reporting and has retained independent consultants to assist in this process.
-The Company will continue to evaluate the effectiveness of its disclosure controls and internal controls and procedures on an ongoing basis, and taking corrective action as appropriate.
+The Company will continue to evaluate the effectiveness of its disclosure controls and internal controls and procedures on an ongoing basis, taking corrective action as appropriate.